 Lard the Deal with Incentives

-Investors are easier to recruit if the sponsor offers some incentives, including:
+Investors are easier to recruit if the sponsor offers some incentives.
+For example, these include:

 Be Prepared to Answer Investor Questions